 MachairWind will build on SPR’s long-standing presence and positive track record as a responsible onshore wind developer and good neighbour across Argyll and Bute - investing in and working with local communities and businesses, to realise the benefits of renewable energy.

-The MachairWind project is keen to support organisations and projects across the communities of Islay, Jura, Colonsay, Mull & Iona.
+The MachairWind project is keen to support local initiatives across the communities of Islay, Jura, Colonsay, Ross of Mull & Iona.

 The Small Donations Fund is unable to support: